-For fiscal year 2013, in conjunction with the changes to the peer group described below, the Committee (with the assistance of Pay Governance) utilized a regression model to analyze current executive compensation.
-Accordingly, our target Total Compensation Strategy utilizes a methodology whereby target Total Direct Compensation is evaluated against the market benchmark established for each position by reference to the peer group.
-This methodology is necessitated by the regression model, since such model does not yield specific percentiles, but rather establishes a size-appropriate market benchmark for each position that factors in our Company's relative size compared to the size of peer group companies.
-Total Direct Compensation in 2013 for our named executives generally approximates the executive's associated market benchmark.
+For fiscal year 2014, in conjunction with the changes to the peer group described below, the Committee (with the assistance of Pay Governance) utilized a regression model to analyze the competitiveness of current executive compensation.
+Accordingly, our target Total Compensation Strategy utilizes a methodology whereby target Total Direct Compensation is evaluated against the size-appropriate benchmark data that factors in our Company's relative size compared to the size of peer group companies and that is established for each position by reference to the peer group.
+Total

+Direct Compensation in 2014 for our named executives generally approximated the executive's associated market benchmark.

 The peer group identified by Pay Governance consists of industry comparators both larger and smaller in revenue size than Charles River; accordingly, Pay Governance has developed a method of adjusting proxy compensation data for the peer group using common statistical, regression methods to result in a good correlation between the proxy data and Charles River's corporate revenue, such that the regressed proxy revenue is commensurate to Charles River's revenue.
-This size-adjusted peer group proxy data is then blended with size-appropriate, custom compensation survey data (with proxy data generally weighted 75% and survey data weighted 25% for the named executive officer benchmarks) to derive a "market composite benchmark" for evaluating our executive compensation.
-The Committee originally adopted this "market composite benchmark" methodology for evaluating and setting 2012 executive pay levels, and has continued with its use since.
+This size-adjusted peer group proxy data is then blended with size-appropriate, custom compensation survey data (with proxy data weighted 75% and survey data weighted 25% for the named executive officer benchmarks) to derive a "market composite benchmark" for evaluating our executive compensation.
+The Committee originally adopted this "market composite benchmark" methodology and a peer group that is relatively large in quantity of component companies for evaluating and setting 2012 executive pay levels, in part due to industry consolidation presenting a challenge to maintaining a consistent group of peer companies year-over-year, and has continued with its use since.

-For 2013, the proxy peer group consisted of the following 37 companies:
+For evaluating 2014 compensation levels, the proxy peer group consisted of the following 38 companies: